 Different types of culture media in microbiology

 The microbiology laboratory has SEVEN types of culture.
 These media are important for bacteria growth in the micro lab.
 Each media has a different composition.
-These media are synthesis according to the need of bacteria. there are seven types of media.
+These media are synthesized according to the needs of bacteria. there are seven types of media.
 Which are listed below.

 Simple media in microbiology

 It is basic culture media in microbiology.
 All other media are produced by it.
 These media contain basic nutrients for bacteria growth.
 Like broth with peptone water.
 It may or may not contain solidifying agents.